Save Money—Upfront Purchase Cost and Over the Life of your Vehicle

 The Cost to Charge Compared to the Price of Gas

 Charging costs are one of the biggest ways that EV drivers save money when switching over from a gas-powered car.
-In Colorado, at an average of $0.13 per kilowatt hour at home, you can save between 66% and 75% to “fill up” at home compared to the price of gasoline.
+In Colorado, at an average of $0.13 per kilowatt hour at home, you can save up to 75% to “fill up” at home compared to the price of gasoline.

 What if you’re charging on the go?
 While you may pay more to charge at public stations than you do at home, it’s still no more expensive than filling up with gas, and oftentimes cheaper.
-Visit Plugshare.com to learn more about the price of public charging near you.
+Visit Energyinnovation.org to view EV fill up savings by state and Plugshare.com to learn more about the price of public charging near you.

 The price of electricity is much more stable than the price of gas, keeping your charging costs at home much more predictable and consistent than your gas budget.